Governance and Management

 Meet the Secretariat

-A coalition of the American Heart Association (AHA) and Bioversity International-CIAT serve as the Secretariat for the PTFI.
+A coalition of the American Heart Association (AHA) and Bioversity International-CIAT serves as the Secretariat for the PTFI.
 The Secretariat will primarily provide strategic and operational project management function, facilitating a multi-stakeholder partnership.
 The Secretariat will support the Funders Consortium Board in developing and implementing strategic plans and priorities.
-It will lead strategic engagements and communication strategies positioning PTFI as a truly global, diverse, multi-sectoral and culturally/geographically representative group of collaborators, partners, and stakeholders.
+It will lead strategic engagements and communication strategies positioning PTFI as a truly global, diverse, multi-sectoral, and culturally/geographically representative group of collaborators, partners, and stakeholders.

 Funders Consortium Board (FCB)

 The Funders Consortium Board is responsible for establishing the vision and strategic direction of the PTFI.
 It is responsible for appointing a Scientific Advisory Committee and a Multi-stakeholder Advisory Committee, ensuring their inputs for strategic decision-making.
-The Funders Consortium Board is responsible for approving annual work plan, budget and performance management of the Secretariat.
+The Funders Consortium Board is responsible for approving the annual work plan, budget, and performance management of the Secretariat.
 The Funders Consortium Board consists of a leadership group comprised of permanent and rotating representatives.
 The Rockefeller Foundation (RF), the main contributor to the vision and funding of PTFI will Chair the FCB for a period of three (3) years.
 The Foundation for Food and Agriculture Research (FFAR) will hold permanent membership and the Seereve Foundation a rotating seat.

 Verso Biosciences serve as the technology lead to establish the vision and strategy for the development of PTFI methods, standards and kits.
 The primary objective is to establish a set of sustainable methods for standardized food composition assays, allowing researchers around the world to both contribute to, and compare their data against, the PTFI database.
 Verso Biosciences will develop a standardized technology, and coordinate R&D activities between analytical labs and key technology companies in the analytical chemistry industry.
 It will coordinate the operationalization of PTFI methods, low-cost assays and discovery aligned with a distributed knowledge management and utilization model.